Fukaya category of Grassmannians: rectangles: Setup

 where $f:M\to N$ denotes an $R$-linear map of degree $|f|$.
 The name matrix factorizations comes from the fact that, if $M=M_0\oplus M_1$ with finitely generated free summands, we can pick bases and represent $d_M$ as a matrix

 and the condition $(d_M)^2 = (W-\lambda)\operatorname{id}_M$ implies that $M_0$ and $M_1$ have same rank, with

-Essentially, matrix factorizations encode the fact that any coherent sheaf on $W^{-1}(\lambda)$ admits a free resolution that eventually becomes 2-periodic, as proved by Eisenbud \cite{Ei}.\\\\ We list below for future reference some facts that will be crucial for this article.
+Essentially, matrix factorizations encode the fact that any coherent sheaf on $W^{-1}(\lambda)$ admits a locally free resolution that eventually becomes 2-periodic, as proved by Eisenbud \cite{Ei}.
+For more details about the category of matrix factorizations, we refer to Dyckerhoff \cite{Dy}.

+We list below for future reference some facts that will be crucial for this article.